-An important limitation in this study is that the available data do not allow us to conclude whether the health advantage of immigrants responds only to migrants selected on health or to the fact that migration may have a direct effect on birth outcomes.
+Unfortunately, the data available for this study does not allow us to disentangle the contribution of immigrant selection to that of any direct effect from migration on birth weight.
 To the best of my knowledge, no paper has been able to identify the causal effect of migration on birth outcomes.
 The closest evidence is reported in the paper by Stillman et al. (2012) where using the Tongan migrant lottery investigate the effect of migration on child health.
 They find that migration increases height and reduces stunning of infants and toddler, but also increases BMI and obesity among 3 to 5 years old.
-The authors argue that changes in dietary habits (i.e. larger intakes of meat, fat and milk) rather than the income gains associated to migration explain those findings.
+The authors argue that changes in dietary habits (i.e. larger intakes of meat, fat and milk) rather than the income gains associated to migration explain the findings.

-While those change in dietary habits would most probably have a positive effect on birth weight, there may be countervailing effects from migration that are not identified in Stillman et al. (2012) as children in their sample are born before migration occurs.
+While those changes in dietary habits would most probably have a positive effect on birth weight, there may be countervailing effects from migration that are not identified in Stillman et al. (2012) as children in their sample are born before migration occurs.
 The migration episode may be stressful (i.e. social, cultural and economic changes involved) and newcomers may face some post-migration living difficulties that may negatively affect birth outcomes.
 It has been recently documented that restricted maternal nutrition and stress associated to economic difficulties during critical windows of fetal development can negatively affect birth outcomes.

-To gain a better understanding of the factors behind the health gap I further exploit the evidence from the large inflow of immigrants to Spain in the 2000s.
+To gain a better understanding of the factors behind the health gap I take advantage from the large and diverse inflow of immigrants to Spain in the 2000s.
 The share of foreign born population shifted from less than 4% in 2000 to 10% in 2005 and 14% in 2010 (see Table 1).
-Immigrants originated from a variety of countries in North
+Immigrants originated from a variety of countries in North Africa, South America and Eastern Europe.
+The three top sending countries in the 2000s were Morocco, Ecuador and Romania.